martinandert/react-inline/README.md

 Transform inline styles defined in JavaScript modules into CSS code and class names so they become available to the `className` prop of React elements.

-## A very quick example

-Given the following code for a button component ...
+Let's dive right into some code.
+Given the following button component ...

 ```jsx
 import React from 'react';